jjmcsorley/bootstrap-jekyll/README.md

 - (Temp solution - turn off AOS) Bootstrap dropdown menu layering issues with animate on scroll (see nav)
 - Add on hover dropdown menu
 - Fix body padding issue (footer)
+- Update liquid on blog.html to show all post